namangoel14/Frontend-ReactJS/README.md

 # Component Composition
 - We can call another and different types of component into other component is known as component composition.

+# JSX
+- We inject and javasript code inside the JSX code.